Algafix/GalileoSARlib/plotting/sar_analysis.md

 ![All satellites by ground station](img/all_base_stations_svid.png)
 ![Messages per satellite by ground station](img/messages_per_satellite_by_station.png)

-It is also interesting to analyze at what time do the ground stations send the orbitography messages and if there is any pattern.
-A quick analisis shows that all the ground stations tend to send the messages at the same offset withing a minute.
+It is also interesting to analyze at what time withing subframes do the ground stations send the orbitography messages and if there is any pattern.
+A quick analisis shows that all the ground stations tend to send the messages at the same offset withing 60 seconds (2 subframes).

-The offset is 11 seconds from the start of a UTC minute, or 29 seconds from the start of the GNSS minute (currently, 18 leap seconds).
+The offset is 29 seconds from the start of a GNSS minute.
 In other words, at the end of every other subframe.
+Note that the displayed time is the start of transmission time for the full page containing the last message fragment, and each message is composed of 4 fragments transmitted each on a consecutive full page.

-Note that the displayed time is the start of transmission time for the full page containing the last message fragment, and each message is composed of 3 fragments transmitted each on a consecutive full page.
-Therefore, **the ground station priorize the transmission of the orbitography messages on the last 3 full pages of every other GNSS subframe.**
+Therefore, **the ground station priorize the transmission of the orbitography messages on the last 4 full pages of every other GNSS subframe.**

 ![Messages offset within a minute](img/message_offset_in_1minute.png)